 This is a vote about President Trump in the whole package.

-Economics, national security, uh immigration, uh, you know, deconstruction administrative state.
+Economics, national security, immigration, deconstruction administrative state.

-You look across the board, the judges, you take the whole package, and by the way, put this to the country and go out to the country and show me who they got.
+And by the way, put this to the country and go out to the country and show me who they got.

-Who who are they gonna bring?
+Who are they going to bring?

-Camilla Harris, Kristen Gillibrand.
+Camilla Harris, Kristen Gillibrand?

 Okay.